TommySpecs/LychParlour-photography/testing.md

 ##### CSS
 ![CSS](docs/test-images/css-validator.png)

-### Light house
+### Lighthouse

-Lighthouse was used which is found within the Chrome Developer Tools to allow me to test the performance, accessibility, best practices and SEO of the website. my primary focus for this site was the accessibility.
+Lighthouse was used which is found within the Chrome Developer Tools to allow me to test the performance, accessibility and SEO of the website.
+My primary focus for this site was the accessibility.

 ##### Index
 ![Lighthouse index](docs/test-images/lighthouse-index-desktop.png)